 There are several non-medicinal options available to those who prefer not to take prescription drugs, or have found them to be unsuitable, including: vacuum constriction devices (pumps), prostheses or, in rarer cases, surgery.

-Their success has been much debated, with some studies indicating that they are effective, and others refuting that they make any difference at all.
+Their success has been much debated, with some saying that they may improve sexual performance, but several studies refuting that they make any difference at all.
 Still, natural or ‘herbal’ remedies remain a hot topic among experts when it comes to erectile dysfunction.

 Whichever treatment method you choose, your safety should always take priority.
 Buying treatment online is a safe and effective route for many, but you should be wary of less reputable sites when doing so.
 Take a look at our guidelines on safe internet practices for more information.